spencercarli/react-native-js-navigator-example/tutorials/navigator-tutorial.md

 - have a simple declarative API
 - allow us to push new screens onto the stack
-- pop the current one off the screen and go to the previous
+- pop the current screen off the stack and go to the previous screen
 - animate between screen transitions
 - handle user gestures for swiping back (covered in part 2)